 The central mission of the Master of Social Work Program is the preparation of students for advanced social work practice and leadership in the following areas: Clinical Mental Health; Community Practice; Families and Children; Health, Disability and Aging.
 Link to Mission Statement

 Our program places particular importance on preparing social work professionals—case managers, policy analysts, clinicians, and community organizers—to have a practical understanding of how power and privilege, and their opposites, shape the roles that all of us play in society.

 We strive to create a learning environment that is diverse in all aspects.
 Further, we use this environment to help all students develop the sensitivity and skills necessary to work effectively in diverse communities.

 Our program is accredited by the Council on Social Work Education (CSWE).

-Professor Priscilla Gibson shared a light-hearted moment with students in her Social Work & Difference, Diversity & Privilege M.S.W. class.
+Professor Priscilla Gibson spoke with students in her Social Work & Difference, Diversity & Privilege M.S.W. class.

 The University of Minnesota's M.S.W. program quickly emerged as my top choice, due to the strong reputation of the program, the connections available through a research-intensive institution, and the relative affordability.
 I'm very happy with my choice!Anna Lifson, M.S.W. student

 Our M.S.W.
 Program offers a full-program option for students who have not completed a B.S.W. and advanced standing consideration for students who have completed a CSWE-accredited bachelor of social work (BSW) degree in the last seven years.
 Students in both program options can choose from full- or part-time study.